eddelbuettel/duckdb-mlpack/README.md

 This repository provides just that.
 It uses the excellent `duckdb` extension template and extends it minimally with an example function to run the Adaboost classifier.

+It is currently in 'MVP' status: _minimal_ indeed but also _viable_ as the following example shows.

 ## Example

 Because table functions in `duckdb` can only use on `select *` query, the following code snippet